Treatment for Chronic Kidney Disease

 Swelling

 Swelling is a common side effect of kidney disease.
-This happens because the kidneys are not able to process all the extra water in the body.
+This happens because the kidneys are not able to pee out all the extra water in the body.
 Diuretics can help get rid of excess water.1

 Gout